 The field sessions will contribute to ongoing research for the National Park Service.
 Valley Forge is beginning a three-stage project at the purported (map projected) location of the winter quarters of the artillery under General Knox.
 These winter quarters were cabins like the other winter camps at Valley Forge.
 The project area will cover 12-16 acres of meadow.

-PLEASE NOTE: The class dates are subject to change dependent on Covid-19 issues.
-AMDA will structure the class to limit the classroom and follow NPS and our internally developed Covid-19 policies.
+PLEASE NOTE: ALL PARTICIPANTS ARE REQUIRED TO BE VACINATED.
+The class dates are subject to change dependent on Covid-19 issues.
+AMDA will structure the class to limit the classroom and follow Federal, NPS and our internally developed Covid-19 policies.
 All participants will adhere to class Covid-19 guidelines.

 Training location: Valley Forge National Historical Park, 1400 North Outer Line Drive, King of Prussia, PA 19406.